Understanding 'Forward Deployed Engineering' and Why Your Company Probably Shouldn't Do It

 I think you need a few things:

-- A market that can command extremely high prices; you basically need to be targeting F500-size companies if you want to make this your long-term model.
+- A market that can command extremely high prices; you basically need to be targeting F500-size companies or big government agencies if you want to make this your long-term model.

 - A mindset that you don't actually know the thing to build, and you're going to discover it bottoms-up with users.
 This is uncommon amongst startup founders, who usually have (or convince themselves they have) a strong vision of what they want to build.